jamiesmith/sample-deployer/README.md

 % npm start
 ```

-You can edit .env to set up POSTGRES_URI and MYSQL_URI if required.
+You can edit .env to set up POSTGRES_URI or MYSQL_URI if required.

 # Usage